repetier/Repetier-Firmware/README.md

 - Most special cases can now be catched by the module system.
 - Support of up to 7 axes (X,Y, Z, E, A, B, C)

+We tested a cartesian printer on a Arduino DUE.
+The limit for the motion planner was at 250000 Steps/s with precomputed segments of 1ms length using 5th grade velocity profiles.
+At this speed it makes a big difference if endstops get tested or not.
+250kHz is including end stop tests.
+Without we could go even higher.

 #### What does module system mean